ConnorMattinson/A-Visual-Understanding-of-Fashion/README.md

 # A-Visual-Understanding-of-Fashion
-Using computer vision to understand images of garments
+**Using computer vision to understand images of garments**

+*Update: The final model with evaluation will be posted here once finished, I was allocated 5 april exams in a row so had to prioritise those*

-Contents
+# Contents
-## Plots
+### Plots
 #### A contextual Walk Through Supervised Learning
 - Figure 1
 - Figure 2